jumphone/scRef/Reference/scripts/README.md

-# Scripts for preparing reference
+# Scripts for building reference